civican/legisinfo/42-1/bills/C-45/bill_text.md

 ### Section 21

-It is prohibited to display, in a promotion that is used, directly or indirectly, in the sponsorship of a person, entity, event, activity or facility,
+It is prohibited to display, **refer to or otherwise use any of the following,** directly or indirectly in a promotion that is used in the sponsorship of a person, entity, event, activity or facility:

-a brand element of cannabis, of a cannabis accessory or of a service related to cannabis; or
+a brand element of cannabis, of a cannabis accessory or of a service related to cannabis; **and**

 the name of a person that